-This is a course in the programming language C. It covers data types, operators and expressions, control flow, functions and program structure, pointers and arrays, structures and I/O. Examples illustrate programming techniques, algorithms, and the use of library routines.
+This is a course in the programming language C. It covers data types, operators and expressions, control flow, functions and program structure, pointers and armys, structures, I/O, and an introduction to procedural C++.
+Examples illustrate programming techniques, algorithms, and the use of library routines.

-540 Programming in C++ (3) CSU
+540 Programming in C++ (3) UC:CSU

-Prerequisite: Computer Science 539 with a grade of "C" or better.
+Prerequisite: Computer Science 539 with a grade of "C" or bener.

-Object-oriented programming methodology such encapsulation, message passing, data hiding, and inheritance are introduced.
+Object-oriented programming methodology such as encapsulation, message passing, data hiding, inheritance and polymorphism are introduced.
 C++ features include classes, constructors, destructors, friends, derived classes, virtual functions and operator overloading are studied and implemented with lab projects.